GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 ## Security and permissions

-The Chromium team has designed and implemented the Storage Foundation API using the core principles defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.
+The Chromium team designed and implemented the Storage Foundation API using the core principles defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.